mathiasvr/bluejay/README.md

 - User configurable startup tunes :musical_note:
 - Smooth throttle limitting based on temperature
 - Watchdog timer protection as low as 0,8ms
-- Mechanism to inform the pilot when max pwm is being limited because of configured temperature limit is reached
+- Mechanism to notify bf 0 rpm when max pwm is being limited because of configured temperature limit is reached
 - Numerous optimizations and bug fixes

 See the project [changelog](CHANGELOG.md) for a list of changes.